johnstevenson/wprs-api/docs/competition.md

 Some competitions may have been unable to run any tasks, and some may be [invalid][comps-invalid].
 As a result there may be several missing value errors.

-An invalid competition, or one with no tasks, can be identified if `details/tasks` is zero.
+An invalid competition, or one with no tasks, will not have any pilots results so it can easily be identified if `meta/count` is zero.

 ## Parameters